 Other forms like corrugated, wrapping, and packaging papers among other types of paper are usually checked for recycling suitability before the process.
 The papers are collected from the waste locations then sent to paper recycling facilities.
 The subtopics below provide a detailed explanation of the steps used in paper recycling.

 The Paper recycling activity can start at school, college, home, office, local community and even at drop off centers.
-We all need to understand what products can be recycled before staring the recycling process and how to properly prepare them for the recycling.
+We all need to understand what products can be recycled before staring the recycling process and how to properly prepare them for recycling.

-The step by step process of Paper Recycling
+Step by step process of Paper Recycling

 Once accepted at the recycling facility, the papers are further sorted based on quantity and paper value by assessing the materials that were used to make the paper.
 In most cases, the papers are classified according to their surface treatment and structure.